 "Basically, the three of us were starting from scratch trying to figure it out," Dwyer said.

-In May, the partners signed a lease on a 1,240-square-foot storefront in Dwyer's hometown, West Chester, Pa., and found an experienced installer to help with installations.
+Setting up shop In May, the partners signed a lease on a 1,240-square-foot storefront in Dwyer's hometown, West Chester, Pa., and found an experienced installer to help with installations.
 Diamond and Willey work out of the storefront with help from Dwyer, who is finishing his last year at Bucknell.
 As part of his coursework, Dwyer is conducting an independent study on how to operate a company while still in college.

 Eclipse Solar sells and installs solar electric panels, or photovoltaics, which convert sunlight to electrical power.
 They install the panels, which they buy from a distribution company, on roofs or in wide open spaces of property.
 The company has completed three installations and has four more commissioned.
 The partners also are developing designs for several potential commercial clients.
 One of the commercial clients is considering installing a solar canopy over its parking lot.
 The panels would have the dual effect of keeping cars cooler and showing the company's eco-friendliness, Dwyer said.

 "These are systems that over their lifespan will pay for themselves," Dwyer said.
 "When you have solar energy on your house, you get renewable energy credits from utility companies.
 The utility companies are required to have a certain amount of these credits or they pay serious compliance fees."

 Pennsylvania is offering a 30 percent rebate on solar systems through 2011, and federal rebates are scheduled to be available through 2016.
 By that time, the partners hope to have newer products to offer.
 They estimate it takes four to five years to get a return on a solar investment for homeowners and one to three years for commercial clients.
 The upfront costs are about $35,000.